Best Mountain Biking Knee Pads: Comfortable Protection for Trail Riders

 Top features to look for in mountain biking knee pads

-Hard-shell vs. soft/flexible padding
+Hard-shell vs. soft/flexible construction

 Pedaling comfort